 Pedals Bike Shop

-Cycling is not only a healthier alternative to driving but also leaves a small carbon footprint.
+Cycling is not only a healthier alternative to driving, but also leaves a smaller carbon footprint.
 That is why UCR prides itself as a bike friendly campus.
 Located in Parking Lot 19, Pedals Shop provides students with bike repairs at discounted prices, advice on how to do self-repairs, and bike, scooter or skateboard parts and accessories.

 Deliveries on campus are first unloaded at the Storehouse where they are transferred to reusable boxes in some cases and loaded onto a compressed natural gas (CNG) truck for delivery to reduce short-lived climate pollutants and improve air quality within the campus